 It’s getting easier and easier to configure VPNs for private use.
 You can toggle these settings through your ‘settings’ tab on your iPhone, for example!
 There are even free apps you can download, too.

-Do you know any interesting or fun facts about VPN’s that we’ve missed?
-Share them here in the comments below!
+Do you know any fun facts about VPNs?
+Share them in the comments below!